Marla Hamburg Kennedy: Career

 In 2014 she launched Peach Editions, an in-house print publishing company and e-commerce platform for affordable fine art prints.
-Other online projects include KIDS a virtual exhibition of over 200 images of children by the world's most renown photographers for her close to hear non profit- Foster Care Counts in Los Angeles: an LA -based organization offering support for foster care kids and families nationwide.
-Kennedy also initiated the Art Collection for children at New York's Ronald McDonald House and has donated art generously annually to auctions to benefit numerous philanthropic projects worldwide.
+Other online projects include KIDS, a virtual exhibition of over 200 images of children by renown photographers for her non profit- Foster Care Counts in Los Angeles: an LA -based organization offering support for foster care kids and families nationwide.
+Kennedy also initiated the Art Collection for children at New York's Ronald McDonald House and has donated art annually to auctions to benefit philanthropic projects worldwide.

-While Ms Hamburg Kennedy holds a strong presence in New York City she recently relocated to Los Angeles where she lives with her husband and 2 dogs and cat with a new gallery opening in Palm Springs, 2022.
+While Hamburg Kennedy holds a strong presence in New York City, she relocated to Los Angeles where she lives with her husband and 2 dogs and cat with a new gallery opening in Palm Springs, 2022.
 She has been an active member of Columbia University Alumni, and National Arts Club New York.

-Ms Kennedy is an ardent lover of animals, and is generous with sharing profit with philanthropic organizations such as ASPCA and national and local shelters and has been a foster mom and rescuer for dogs for over 35 years.
+Kennedy is a lover of animals, donates to philanthropic organizations such as ASPCA and national and local shelters, and has been a foster mom and rescuer for dogs for over 35 years.